opsb/active-collections/readme.markdown

       // end of for loop body
     }

 The crucial line is the first one, that call to .iterator() is what triggers the query to the database.
+Each time iterator() is called the database is queried again.
 All of the querying methods on a JpaActiveSet behave in the same way.
 It's important to understand this, consider the following.

     Articles filtered = articles.beginningWith("P").publishedThisWeek();

     0 == filtered.total();
+    0 == articles.total();

     articles.add(articlePublishedThisWeekBeginningWithP);
     1 == filtered.total();
+    1 == articles.total();

+    articles.add(articlePublishedLastWeek);
+    1 == filtered.total();
+    2 == articles.total();

 The crucial point here is that JpaActiveSets are always proxies onto the database.
-The results of any of the querying methods always reflect the current state of the database, not the state when the filtering was created.
+The results of any of the querying methods always reflect the current state of the database, not the state when the filtered JpaActiveSet was created.

 ### Freezing
 Perhaps you want to freeze the results for the current request?
 These are for you.